Cruikshanks/mac-setup/atom.md

 - `Soft wrap` tick the box
 - `Tab type` set to soft

+Whilst in 'Settings' select 'Packages' and search for `treeview`.
+Make the following changes in its settings

+- `Hide VCS Ignored Files` untick the box

 ## Plugins

 Atom works best when you have the plugins you need to support your ways of working.